jlopezper/basic-reproduction-number-covid19/README.md

-## Basic reproductive number (R0) of the COVID-19 outbreak in Spain
+## Basic reproduction number (R0) of the COVID-19 outbreak in Spain

 Code repository with the aim of having an estimate of the evolution of the COVID-19 outbreak in the Spanish regions.